3 Ways to Ruin Your Filipino Martial Arts Experience (for Newbies)

 If you DON'T do home training, you're going to take forever to progress in your style and that can be really depressing.
 You'll feel like you'll never get good at this, although that's not true - you will get good but it will take YEARS and YEARS and YEARS.
 That would SUCK.

 3) Not Emptying Your Cup

-"Emptying your cup" is a phrase we use to describe opening your mind and seeing past what you might already know and believe to learn something new.
+"Emptying your cup" is a phrase many martial artists use to describe opening your mind and seeing past what you might already know and believe to learn something new.